 Rail is a key part of an integrated transport system for both freight and passengers in New Zealand, and a critical part of New Zealand's supply chain, moving around 17 million tonnes of freight a year and transporting around a quarter of NZ's exports.
-Every week more than 900 freight trains operate on our 3700km (including Napier to Wairoa) of network from Whangārei to Bluff, while more than 22 million commuter trips are made in Auckland and Wellington each year.
+Every week more than 900 freight trains operate on our 3800km of track from Whangārei to Bluff, while more than 22 million commuter trips are made in Auckland and Wellington each year.

-2.2 STRATEGIC ALIGNMENT
+2.2 - STRATEGIC ALIGNMENT